 New laboratory at JRC Ispra

 A new laboratory with a 100 meter high tower for air quality research is being built at JRC Ispra.
-The tower will be used for air sampling to support JRC activities on the monitoring of greenhouse gases.
+The tower will be used for air sampling to support JRC activities on the monitoring of air pollutant and greenhouse gases.

 The new building will consist of a single-storey 250m² building and a 100m tower.
 The building will host laboratories for atmospheric research and space for technical support, as well as an area for visitors.
 The 100m tower will not contain any capture/repeat device for telecommunications, but will contain (plastic and metal) sampling lines along with host measurement instrumentation when needed.
 The height of the tower is based on the ICOS requirement for continental stations.
 In a site such as Ispra, 100m is the minimum height required.
 Construction work began in November 2013 and are expected to be finished by the end of 2014.

 The JRC has been measuring changes in chemical and physical components of the atmosphere since 1985.
 This activity has been carried out by the Air and Climate Unit (IES) since 2002.
 This work is part of the European Commission contribution to several international programmes, including the European Monitoring and Evaluation Programme (EMEP), the UN Convention on Long-range Transboundary Air Pollution and the Integrated Carbon Observation System (ICOS).